Iglesia de San Pedro Claver, Cartagena

 The Iglesia de San Pedro Claver is a church located in Cartagena de Indias, in Colombia.
-This church and its convent are located in the Plaza de San Pedro Claver.

 The church is part of a set of religious buildings that is complemented by the Cloister of San Pedro Claver and the archaeological museum.
 It was built between 1580 and 1654, in Spanish Colonial style.
-Originally known as the church of San Juan de Dios, it has been called the church of San Ignacio de Loyola since 1622 and is now known as San Pedro Claver.
+Originally known as the church of San Juan de Dios, it has been called the church of San Ignacio de Loyola since 1622 and is now known as the church of San Pedro Claver.